-- Continue to negotiate for all open parcels. - Appraisal underway for a parcel in the city of Belmont. - Continue to negotiate a settlement with Willowbend Apartments, with intention of obtaining Possession and Use Agreement. - Commence appraisal for Diridon Hospitality. - Continue to work with Segment 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole weekly meeting. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Present FWO to the city of Belmont. - Continue to negotiate a settlement with Willowbend Apartments, with intention of obtaining Possession and Use Agreement. - Present FWO to Diridon Hospitality. - Continue to work with Segment 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.